-Cream of the Croc – Conlan urges Lewis Crocker to grab Belfast star chance - Irish Boxing
+Cream of the Croc – Conlan urges Lewis Crocker to grab Belfast star chance Irish Boxing

 Cream of the Croc – Conlan urges Lewis Crocker to grab Belfast star chance

-Jamie Conlan believes Lewis Crocker cemented his status as a ‘bona fide’ Belfast star with victory over Tyrone McKenna and has urged him to cement his status as a main man in one of Europe’s main boxing cities later this month.
+Jamie Conlan believes Lewis Crocker cemented his status as a ‘bona fide’ Belfast star with victory over Tyrone McKenna and has urged him to cement his status as a main man in one of Europe’s main boxing cities weekend.

 ‘The Croc’ has long since been heralded as one to watch and a potential Belfast headliner – but struggled for momentum at different stages of a stop-start career.